I would add if your filipina gf/wife speaks Tagalog or Cebuano/Visaya live in a matching mother tongue region.

 I have never bothered, my Filipina wife (and kids) have better English than me.

-But I do have a large group of male Filipino friends, I should learn so following with interest.- Like x 3
+But I do have a large group of male Filipino friends, I should learn so following with interest.-

 -